 Visit out The Dorking Wife Carrying Race.

-Not being restricted to one location, Tough Mudder is hugely popular with 16-20 kilometers of mud and obstacles built to test your mental grit, camaraderie and all-around physical fitness.
+Not being restricted to one location, Tough Mudder is hugely popular with 16-20 kilometres of mud and obstacles built to test your mental grit, camaraderie and all-around physical fitness.
 There is no winner, no finisher medal and no clock to race against.
 Instead, at the finish line you will be handed a free pint of cider.
 Interestingly those after a more permanent record of the day can receive a mullet haircut!

 Check out Tough Mudder.

 Not as gruelling but twice as frightening, the Zombie Evacuation Race employs undead volunteers to rattle participants along the way.
 This would be good if you’re not up for a long run but want to get fit during your career break.
 Entrants run a 5km course while protecting the three ‘lives’ attached to their belts from hordes of flesh-eating zombies.
 If you get bitten, don’t worry because you will still get a medal for your bravery.
 This event takes place in October at Pippingford Park, East Sussex.

 Check out Zombie Evacuation Race.